aws/language-server-runtimes/runtimes/README.md

 The Identity Management feature is designed to centralize the management of authentication and identity-related functionality.
 The APIs consist of:

 - Listing and managing user profiles and SSO sessions
-- Obtaining valid SSO access tokens, handling the PKCE login flow as needed
+- Obtaining valid SSO access tokens, handling the PKCE or Device Code login flows as needed
 - Controlling the lifetime and notifications for active SSO tokens
 - Invalidating cached SSO tokens